KilledByAPixel/LittleJS/README.md

 - Very small footprint with no dependencies
 - Super fast tile sheet rendering system, ~50,000 sprites at 60fps
 - Object oriented system with base class engine object
-- 2D physics and collision system for axis aligned boxes
+- 2D physics and collision handling for axis aligned boxes
-- Engine helper classes and functions like Vector2, Color, and Timer
+- Engine helper functions and classes like Vector2, Color, and Timer
-- Sound effects audio with [zzfx](https://killedbyapixel.github.io/ZzFX/) and music with [zzfxm](https://keithclark.github.io/ZzFXM/), mp3s, or wavs
+- Sound effects with [zzfx](https://killedbyapixel.github.io/ZzFX/) and music with [zzfxm](https://keithclark.github.io/ZzFXM/), mp3s, or wavs
-- Input processing system with gamepad and touchscreen support
+- Input processing system with keyboard, mouse, gamepad, and touch support
 - Tile layer cached rendering and collision system for level data
 - Particle effects system (particle editor/designer in progress)
 - Several easy to understand example projects you can build on
 - Debug tools and debug rendering system
 - All example projects are compatible with mobile devices
+- Build system automatically combines everything, minifies, and removes unused code
-- A build system for size coding competitions, starter project builds to a 6k zip
+- For size coding competitions like [js13kGames](https://js13kgames.com/), starter project builds to a 6k zip
-- Open Source with [MIT license](https://github.com/KilledByAPixel/LittleJS/blob/main/LICENSE) so it can be used to make commercial games
+- Open Source with the [MIT license](https://github.com/KilledByAPixel/LittleJS/blob/main/LICENSE) so it can be used to make commercial games

 ## [LittleJS Trello Roadmap](https://trello.com/b/E9zf1Xak/littlejs)